 Design-build (DB) contracts have become more popular in governmental, commercial, and institutional fields of construction.
 This has been heavily promoted by the construction industry to property developers as a more cost-efficient means of constructing a project.
 The workflows for the Conventional and Design-Build project development are illustrated in Figure 1.

 FIGURE 1 WORKFLOWS FOR THE CONVENTIONAL AND DESIGN-BUILD PROJECT DEVELOPMENT The apparent main advantages of Design-Build over conventional owner-designer-constructor projects are:

-Owner has a one-stop shop
+- Owner has a one-stop shop

-Project is more cost efficiently designed
+- Project is more cost efficiently designed

-Project is more efficiently managed between all disciplines
+- Project is more efficiently managed between all disciplines

-Project costs are more controlled
+- Project costs are more controlled

 THE VALIDITY OF THE INPUT DATA AND THE PLANS AND SPECIFICATIONS HAS A DIRECT RELATIONSHIP TO THE CONSTRUCTION COST ESTIMATE

 FIGURE 2 PROCESS OF DEVELOPING CONSTRUCTION COST ESTIMATES Therefore, the bids obtained from conventional means minimize the risk of the number and magnitude of design changes after the bid.
 If, however, DB is the direction the project is going to go, where do you draw the line in the effort made in the prebid design?CONCLUSION: For more complex and expensive construction projects there does not seem to be a distinct advantage for Design-Build over conventionally built projects unless the reduction of the contract project administrative duties is preferred by the Owner.
 Cost control factors are better managed through conventionally driven projects.Provide your comments below.